 ensuring their Proposals are complete and received before the end of the Proposal Period;

-ensuring their Pull Requests are complete and are in compliance with the Opportunity and these Terms;

-their own expenses in participating in an Opportunity, including any costs in preparing a Proposal or a Pull Request;
+their own expenses in participating in an Opportunity, including any costs in preparing a Proposal;

-accepting and complying with the terms of use of sites used in conjunction with an Opportunity (e.g. GitHub, PayPal);
+accepting and complying with the terms of use of sites used in conjunction with an Opportunity (e.g. GitHub, PayPal); and

-ensuring they have the ability and authority to submit a Pull Request and accept these Terms applicable to the Opportunity;
+ensuring they have the ability and authority to accept these Process Terms applicable to the Opportunity.

-determining, managing and paying any income or other taxes, fees or applicable payments that may be incurred as a result of a Payment; and

-complying with all applicable laws in relation to the submission of a Pull Request and receipt of a Payment.

 Representations and Warranties